Shatakshi0805/Indian-Banks/README.md

 # Indian-Banks
  Methods Used: <br><br>
  <h3> Task1: To get all branch details of specific bank </h3>
- 1. User enters the bank name in the query. <br>
+ 1. User enters the bankName in the query.
+Like "/api/v1/banks?bankName=HDFC BANK" with "/api/v1/banks" as the root URL<br>
 2. Branch details are present in the Branches table.
 Which does not contain a bank name but does contain a bank id which is common in banks and branches tables.<br>
 3. If i compute bank id from bank name then branch details can be easily computed associated with that bank id<br>
 4. Bank id can be easily computed by running `<b>select bank.id from banks where bank.name = bankNameEnteredByuser</b>`<br>